Know Before You Go, Shaka Guide's Waimea and Na Pali Driving Tour

 To Spend 6-8 Hours Exploring

 This tour has a total of 19 stops.
-Not only will you explore the scenic viewpoints and hikes within Waimea Canyon State Park, you’ll also visit a local coffee farm, Waimea Town for some delicious eats, the quaint little town of Hanapepe and two swinging bridges!
+Not only will you explore the scenic viewpoints and hikes within Waimea Canyon State Park, you’ll also visit a local coffee farm, Waimea Town for some delicious eats, the quaint little town of Hanapepe and a swinging bridge!

 To Be Active

-You’ll visit a total of three hikes on today’s tour: Iliau Nature Loop, Canyon Trail, and Pihea Trail.
+You’ll have a chance to try a total of three hikes on today’s tour: Iliau Nature Loop, Canyon Trail, and Pihea Trail.
 Each is completely different.

 The first is a short walk surrounded by local flora and fauna, the second takes you to a canyon lookout and to the top of a waterfall, and the third will reveal breathtaking views of the Na Pali Coastline.